 Contact our Ambassadors today to get a student’s perspective on our school.

-Imran Tallman is a sophomore BFA Design major and will graduate with a minor in Product Design at IYA and a specialization in Viterbi’s Computer Programming.
+Imran is a senior BFA Design major and will graduate with a minor in Product Design at IYA and a specialization in Viterbi’s Computer Programming.
 Born and raised in San Diego, he has been blessed to have the beach and mountains right at his fingertips.
 Inspired by the local surroundings as well as his travels, he became obsessed with photography throughout high school.
 Years later, he knew he wanted to pursue a creative degree but wanted to move past photography.
 This decision ultimately led him to Roski’s awesome design program.
 Imran plans to use his experience and education at USC in a UX/UI, product or interactive design career at companies such as Apple Inc, Tesla, and Disney Imagineering.
 Reach out to him up if you’re looking for some advice, a break from school, or a design collab!

 Vriddhi is a sophomore majoring in Art with a specialization in design.
 Her unique upbringing in India and the Middle East has given her a distinct perspective on her surroundings, which she expresses through her creative output.
 Her interests lie in brand identity, graphic design, and multimedia, and she continuously seeks new ways to develop her skills.
 Vriddhi is a committed member of both the business cosmetics club and Women's Network club, where she holds the position of campus ambassador.
 She is passionate about empowering women in male-dominated fields and finds solace in the supportive communities these clubs provide.
 During her free time, Vriddhi loves listening to R&B and jazz, which also provide inspiration for her artistic endeavors.
 She values openness in all its forms and welcomes anyone to reach out to her.